 - Pita chips or crackers

-- Combine all of the hummus ingredients in a food processor, reserving about 1/4 cup of the roasted red peppers to chop and top the hummus with.
+- Combine all of the hummus ingredients in a food processor, reserving about 1/4 cup of the roasted red peppers to top the hummus with.

 - Process until smooth.
 Taste and adjust seasoning.

 - Transfer the hummus to your serving bowl.
-Add chopped cucumber, then feta, then reserved roasted red pepper.
+Add chopped cucumber, then feta, then the chopped, reserved roasted red pepper.
 Sprinkle with parsley and drizzle with olive oil, if desired.

 - Serve with pita chips, crackers or cut veggies.